apache/mesos/docs/container-image.md

 read-write volumes to places like `/tmp`, `/var/tmp`, `/home`, etc. using the `ContainerInfo`.
 These can be relative to the executor work directory.
-Since the filesystem is read-only, `--sandbox_directory` must already exist within the filesystem because the filesystem isolator is unable to create it (e.g., either the image writer needs to create the mount point in the image, or the operator needs to set agent flag `--sandbox_directory` properly).
+Since the filesystem is read-only, `--sandbox_directory` and `/tmp` must already exist within the filesystem because the filesystem isolator is unable to create it (e.g., either the image writer needs to create the mount point in the image, or the operator needs to set agent flag `--sandbox_directory` properly).

 ### Overlay